 Sylvie Boldo from ENS-Lyon, France, contributed the functions mpfr_agm and mpfr_log.
 Sylvain Chevillard contributed the mpfr_ai function.
 David Daney contributed the hyperbolic and inverse hyperbolic functions, the base-2 exponential, and the factorial function.
 Alain Delplanque contributed the new version of the mpfr_get_str function.
 Mathieu Dutour contributed the functions mpfr_acos, mpfr_asin and mpfr_atan, and a previous version of mpfr_gamma.
-Laurent Fousse contributed the mpfr_sum function.
+Laurent Fousse contributed the original version of the mpfr_sum function (used up to MPFR 3.1).
 Emmanuel Jeandel, from ENS-Lyon too, contributed the generic hypergeometric code, as well as the internal function mpfr_exp3, a first implementation of the sine and cosine, and improved versions of mpfr_const_log2 and mpfr_const_pi.
 Ludovic Meunier helped in the design of the mpfr_erf code.
 Jean-Luc Rémy contributed the mpfr_zeta code.
-Fabrice Rouillier contributed the mpfr_xxx_z and mpfr_xxx q functions, and helped to the Microsoft Windows porting.
+Fabrice Rouillier contributed the mpfr_xxx_z and mpfr_xxx_q functions, and helped to the Microsoft Windows porting.
 Damien Stehlé contributed the mpfr_get_ld_2exp function.
+Charles Karney contributed the mpfr_nrandom and mpfr_erandom functions.